luweiguo511/BankSwitch/README.md

 - EFR connect app.

 ## Getting Started ##
-Review the following material before starting this labs.
-Ensure that you have the correct hardware and software to successfully complete the labs.
+Review the following material before starting this lab.
+Ensure that you have the correct hardware and software prepared to successfully complete the labs.

 ### Hardware Requirements ###
-Silicon Labs Thunderboard BG22 Kit: SLTB010A
+Silicon Labs BG22 Thunderboard Kit: SLTB010A

 Which included:
 -	EFR32BG22C224F512IM40 Soc
 -	6-axis IMU (Inertial Measurement Unit): TDK InvenSense ICM-20648